Motomami: Background

 When Dutch radio station 3voor12 asked the singer through a Zoom press conference about a possible single compilation or box set, Rosalía expressed total rejection to the idea explaining that "I don't really enjoy records that are just a collection of singles.
 I usually enjoy records that tell a story and that are alive and involve a lot of thinking."
-She also revealed that she was "trying really hard to release a new project in 2020" but all of the independent singles released so far wouldn't be included.
-She continued by saying that "as a musician I feel the responsibility to release a cohesive album, one that makes sense; one in where the songs are linked and share an essence".
-Rosalía was later seen in the recording studio with Michael Uzowuru, Mike Dean, the Neptunes and Playboi Carti among others.
+She continued by stating that "as a musician I feel the responsibility to release a cohesive album, one that makes sense; one in where the songs are linked and share an essence".
+Rosalía was later seen in the recording studio with Michael Uzowuru, Mike Dean and the Neptunes among others.

-During 2021, Rosalía released more standalone singles such as "Lo Vas a Olvidar" and "Linda" alongside Billie Eilish and Tokischa, respectively.
+During 2021, Rosalía released the standalone singles "Lo Vas a Olvidar" and "Linda" alongside Billie Eilish and Tokischa, respectively.
 In May, talent manager Rebecca León confirmed that Rosalía wouldn't release an album in 2021.
-In August, the singer revealed to Santiago Matías that the album "was already taking shape" yet the number of songs was still unknown.
+In August, the singer revealed to Santiago Matías that the album "was already taking shape".
 In October, the singer teased on TikTok that the project would be released "soon" and premiered 30 seconds of the album's lead single.
-During a fan meet and greet in Mexico in partnership with Exa FM, Rosalía revealed that her new album would be "very different" from its predecessor and that the lead single would be released in November.
+During a fan meet and greet in Mexico organized by Exa FM, Rosalía revealed that her new album would be "very different" from its predecessor and that the lead single would be released in November.

-Motomami was officially announced on 2 November 2021, the third anniversary of El Mal Querer, along with a 15-second trailer directed by Daniel Sannwald which contained a snippet of the title track as well as a tentative 2022 release date.
+Motomami was officially announced on 2 November 2021, the third anniversary of El Mal Querer, along with a 15-second trailer directed by Daniel Sannwald, containing a snippet of the title track as well as a tentative '2022' release date.
 Sannwald also pictured the album cover, which was revealed on social media on 31 January 2022.
 On 8 November 2021, Rosalía announced the album's lead single, "La Fama" featuring the Weeknd.
 It was released on 11 November.